Co-author Maddie Clarey

 Whether you’re planning on soaking in the misty mountains and rice paddies in the north or enjoying the tropical beaches and nightlife in the south, it might be a good idea to plan how you’re going to access your funds.

 One way of withdrawing cash and making card payments with retailers during your Thai holiday is to use a travel money card.

 Compare travel money cards for Thailand

-The following table displays a snapshot of travel money card products on Canstar’s database available for travel to Thailand and with links to providers’ websites, sorted by Star Rating (highest to lowest) then by provider name (alphabetically).
+The following table displays a snapshot of travel money card products on Canstar’s database available for travel to Thailand, sorted by Star Rating (highest to lowest) then by provider name (alphabetically).
 Check upfront with your provider and read the PDS to confirm the details of a particular product, and whether it meets your needs, before deciding to commit to it.

 How do travel money cards work?

 Typically travel money cards work like this: you exchange your Aussie dollars for Thai baht – or whatever eligible currency you need – and load them onto your card before your trip.
 Then, when you arrive in Thailand, you can expect to use the card to withdraw Thai baht and make card payments in-store or online at selected outlets.
 You may also be able to reload your card with extra funds if you need them.
 Bear in mind, though, that some cards may only offer a selection of these features.

 Is a travel money card the right option?

 Depending on the type of traveller you are, travel money cards can be useful for a number of reasons.
 For example: